-How to turn off system restore in Windows?
+How to turn off system restore in Windows 10?

-In the following, I’ll introduce you 2 common used ways to stop system restore in Windows 10, 8,7.
-The first one is via system protection while the second one use group policy editor.
+In the following, I’ll introduce you 2 common used ways to stop system restore in Windows 10, namely using system proetction and group policy editor, and both of them are applicable to disable system restore in Windows 7and Windows 8.
 Keep reading below to learn the detailed steps.

 Method 1: Turn off system restore via system protection

 Whatever reason you want to stop system restore in Windows 10, 8, 7, you can use the following steps.
 Just the interface in different system will have a little difference.

 Step 1.
 Click the Start button >Control Panel >System >System Protection subsequently.
 If prompt, type your administrator password or click “Continue”.

 Step 2.
 Select the disk you want to turn off system restore and click the Configure button.

 Step 3.
 In the System Protection for Local Disk (C:) window, tick “Disable system protection” and “OK” to save the changes.
 In Windows 7, you need to tick "Turn off system protection".

 Method 2: Disable system restore using Group Policy

 For group policy, it’s only available in some operating system, such as, Windows 7 Professional, Ultimate and Enterprise, Windows 8 Professional and Enterprise, Windows 10 Professional, Enterprise and Educations.